 - 1. Double-click to mount the ClouderaHiveODBC.dmg disk image. - 2.
 Double-click ClouderaHiveODBC.pkg to run the Installer. - 3.
 Follow the instructions in the Installer to complete the installation process. - 4.
-When the installation completes, click Close. - 5.
-If you are installing a driver with an evaluation license and you have purchased a perpetual license, then copy the License.lic file you received via e-mail into the /opt/cloudera/hiveodbc/lib/universal folder.
+When the installation completes, click Close.

-Setting the DYLD\LIBRARY\PATH Environment Variable
+Setting the DYLD_LIBRARY_PATH Environment Variable

-The DYLD\LIBRARY\PATH environment variable must include the paths to:
+The DYLD LIBRARY PATH environment variable must include the path to the installed ODBC driver manager libraries.